libavg/libavg/sphinxdoc/animation.rst

         .. py:method:: setState

-    .. autoclass:: WaitAnim
+    .. autoclass:: WaitAnim([duration=-1, startCallback, stopCallback])

         Animation that simply does nothing for a specified duration.
 Useful in the context of StateAnims.

-        .. py:method:: __init__([duration=-1, startCallback, stopCallback])

         :param duration: The length of the animation in milliseconds.

         :param startCallback: Python callable to invoke when the animation starts.

         :param stopCallback:

             Python callable to invoke when the animation has finished running, either because it's run the allotted time or because abort was called.

         .. py:method:: start